Revenue Note for Guidance

 • the expiry date of the interim certificate.

-In considering whether to issue an interim certificate, the Minister must consider
+(5) In considering whether to issue an interim certificate, the Minister must consider:

-• (5)(a) the cultural content of the game, including its setting, principal characters, language and subject matter;
+• the cultural content of the game, including its setting, principal characters, language and subject matter;

-• (5)(b) any cultural creativity employed in the development of the game, including innovation in the portrayal of Irish or European culture, the use of materials written or created in Ireland or Europe as the basis for the game, technological innovation or the use of music created by a composer who is a national of or ordinarily resident in Ireland or another EEA state;
+• any cultural creativity employed in the development of the game, including innovation in the portrayal of Irish or European culture, the use of materials written or created in Ireland or Europe as the basis for the game, technological innovation or the use of music created by a composer who is a national of or ordinarily resident in the State or an EEA state;

-• the contribution of the game to the development of a concentration of cultural activity, by reference to such matters as the proportion of the creative work carried out in Ireland or another EEA state, the number of key positions in the development of the game occupied by persons who are nationals of or ordinarily resident in Ireland or another EEA state, and the proportion of the members of the development team who are nationals of or ordinarily resident in Ireland or another EEA state;
+• the contribution of the game to the development of a concentration of cultural activity, by reference to such matters as the proportion of the creative work carried out in the State or an EEA state, the number of key positions in the development of the game occupied by persons who are nationals of or ordinarily resident in the State or an EEA state, and the proportion of the members of the development team who are nationals of or ordinarily resident in the State or an EEA state;

 • the concomitant cultural contribution of the game, by reference to matters including the educational content of games aimed at children and the inclusion of themes relating to diversity and equality,